inercaso/flfa-labs/6-parser-ast-build/report-files/lab6-report.md

 ### Core Components

 #### 1. Token Type Definition
-The implementation uses an enum to define all possible token types, making it easy to categorize and process different musical elements:
+I used an enum to define all possible token types, making it easy to categorize and process different musical elements.
+This enumeration serves as the foundation for our lexical analysis, providing clear categorization for each type of musical element that can appear in the input.
+The token types are organized into logical groups, which helps establish a clear mapping between input tokens and their semantic meaning.
+This organization enables efficient pattern matching during parsing while maintaining a clean separation between different types of musical elements.
+The structure makes the code more maintainable and easier to extend with new token types as needed.

 ```python
 class TokenType(Enum):